aleontiev/pyresource/README.md

 #### Installation

-You can add this to your project with [DJ](https://djay.io).
-DJ is a Django-specific development tool that wraps pyenv, virtualenv, pip, and pipenv/poetry.
+You can add this to your project with [DJ](https://djay.io), a developer utility tool for Django that wraps pyenv, virtualenv, pip, and poetry.
 It allows you to quickly add `django-resource` to your project and set up your own resources with the CLI:

 ``` bash